 If you’ve ever printed your images and were unhappy with the results, it’s likely that your screen wasn’t properly calibrated.

-This device will help you create the best colour profile.
-Lightroom, Photoshop and colour-managed browsers like Safari will use it for your images.
+This device will help you create the best color profile.
+Lightroom, Photoshop, and color-managed browsers like Safari will use it for your images.

 You should do this calibration every couple of week for the best results.
 I calibrate my monitors every time I edit a shoot.